aalok-sathe/berkeley-interact/README.md

 using the default English grammar distributed with the parser.
 Here is the server-side log (takes a bit longer on first request due to loading the grammar, but subsequent requests are executed rapidly):
 ```
-==== INFO @ 0.00 attempting to start up the parser JVM using ./bin/BerkeleyParser-1.7.jar
 ==== INFO @ 0.05 ---done--- starting up the parser JVM
 ==== INFO @ 3.58 lightweight parser received sentence: This is an example sentence to be parsed.
 ==== INFO @ 3.69 loading the grammar ./bin/eng_sm6.gr